A little history

 Land of immigration since the 90s

 Being an emigration zone has been a constant throughout Andalusia's history, but it was in the mid-20th century that the figures exploded, with the departure of almost half a million Andalusians in the 50s, over 800,000 in the 60s and up to over a million in the 70s.
-Andalusia thus participated in the great migratory flows of the 20th century, first to America and North Africa before the Civil War, then to Europe and other regions of Spain in the second half of the 20th century.
+Andalusia thus participated in the great migratory currents of the 20th century, first to America and North Africa before the Civil War, then to Europe and other regions of Spain in the second half of the 20th century.
 Cities like Madrid and provincial capitals such as Cadiz often served as an intermediate stage between a rural exodus and a move abroad.
 This situation was reversed in the 90s, and Andalusia has since become a welcoming region for immigrants.
 Today, 5.35% of Andalusians are of foreign origin, three points below the national average, but this immigration is very unevenly distributed across all the provinces.
 The province of Almeria is home to the highest number of foreigners (15.20%), while this figure drops to 2.07% for the province of Jaén and 1.77% for that of Cordoba.
 This immigration is mainly Moroccan (17.79% of foreigners), but also, perhaps more surprisingly, British (15.25%).
 The majority in the province of Málaga, the British sometimes acquired property during the Costa del Sol tourism boom of the 1960s, and have since been joined by many retirees.
 Other immigrants are mainly employed in agriculture.
-Finally, Andalusia is home to a large gypsy community of over 350,000 people, whose arrival in Spain has been documented since 1425.
+Finally, Andalusia is home to a large gypsy community of almost 300,000 people, whose arrival in Spain has been documented since 1425.
 Their daily situation remains very precarious, and it is estimated that six out of ten Spanish gypsy children are still illiterate.
-Since October 1996, the Andalusian parliament has declared November 22 to be Andalusian Gypsy Day, in order to improve recognition of their culture and combat the stereotypes associated with them.
+Since October 1996, the Andalusian parliament has declared November 22 to be Andalusian Gypsy Day, to improve recognition of their culture and combat stereotyping.

 Andalusian accents